 Dating after Divorce is NOT Personal

 I learned that dating, although it seems higher in significance on the emotional scale of our relationships, in reality is actually beneath the emotional importance of our family, platonic friendships, and even our collegial and business relationships.
-Your dating partner (usually, in most cases) is a complete newcomer to your world, to whom you owe nothing, and from whom he or she owes nothing to you.
+Your dating partner (usually, in most cases) is a complete newcomer to your world, to whom you owe nothing and from whom they owe nothing to you.
 If your goal is entering into a committed love relationship, picture your emotional hierarchy list like this:

 Feel free to switch up the first four lines, I am taking some latitude in the hierarchy for the purpose of demonstrating that your dating partners should be at the end of the list.
 In case you are with indignation gasping, “why?”: Because unlike your family, platonic friendships, and collegial and business relationships, you and your dating partner are actually on conditional probation, pending approval of one another (not one or the other!) to be promoted to the status of a committed love relationship.
 Until this happens, you have to have thick skin when it does not develop, because it is truly not personal.
 At all.
 Period.